Student Loans, Marginal Costs, and Markups: Estimates From the PLUS Program

-We study how financial aid affects college pricing.
-As a demand shock, we exploit a tightening of credit standards in the PLUS loan program, which decreased enrollment, revenues, and expenditures at private colleges with low-income students.
-We estimate that marginal costs were less than half of tuition and fees, implying that colleges charged large markups to students who were disqualified.
-Markups were higher at for-profit schools, and in states with fewer public schools.
-Our results complement prior evidence on the Bennett Hypothesis, and they contrast prior estimates of small markups.
-They suggest that financial aid should target colleges’ fixed costs.
+We estimate small marginal costs and large markups at private colleges in the United States, and discuss implications for the design of financial aid.
+For identification, we exploit a tightening of credit standards in the PLUS loan program, which decreased enrollment, revenues, and expenditures at private colleges with low-income students.
+We estimate that markups represented more than half of charges for students disqualified by the change.
+Markups were higher at for-profit schools, and in states with fewer public schools and lower education spending.
+Our results complement prior evidence on the Bennett Hypothesis, and contrast prior estimates of small markups.

 Suggested Citation: Suggested Citation